Gum Disease Owings Mills, MD

 • Changes in the bite or fit of a denture

-Poor oral hygiene is a major contributing factor to the development of gum disease.
+Poor oral hygiene is a major contributing factor in the development of gum disease.
 Twice daily brushing and flossing and routine dental health exams are the best ways to prevent gum disease.
 Other risk factors of gum disease include:

 • Smoking or tobacco use of any kind